Backblaze/b2-sdk-java/README.md

 * any good way to exercise all the exception handling in B2WebApiClient implementations?

-* check public/default/private protection levels!
+* check public/default/private protection levels! (reduce access where possible)

+* eliminate javadocs warnings from the build.  eliminate classes (and methods?) from the javadocs which are only public to be visible to other parts of the SDK.

 * make notes for developers about JVM's TTL for DNS?